Opinion polling for the 2026 Serbian parliamentary election

-In the run-up to the next Serbian parliamentary election, various organisations carry out opinion polling to gauge voting intentions in Serbia.
+In the run-up to the 2026 Serbian parliamentary election, various organisations carry out opinion polling to gauge voting intentions in Serbia.
 The results of such polls are displayed in this list.
 The date range for these opinion polls is from the previous election, held on 17 December 2023, to the present day.

 Analysis

 Analyst Dejan Bursać of the Institute for Political Studies argued that the rating SNS received in opinion polls mostly came from Vučić's popularity, citing the high trust in the office of president of Serbia in opinion polls and voters perception of Vučić still being the president of the party.
 Bojan Vranić, a professor at the Faculty of Political Sciences of University of Belgrade, criticised the lack of turnout numbers in opinion polls and the presentation of party ratings.

+A study by the Bureau for Social Research, which evaluated 32 polls published in Serbia between 1 January 2024 and 8 September 2026 against World Association for Public Opinion Research standards, has shown that most polling agencies publish basic surface-level metrics, yet they frequently omit the technical and financial details required to verify their findings independently.